Locally analytic vectors and $\mathbf{Z}_p$-extensions: Introduction

 An other idea to generalize $(\phi,\Gamma)$-modules theory, and which has been used with success by Berger and Colmez \cite{Ber14SenLa} to generalize Sen theory, has been to use the theory of locally analytic vectors, initially introduced by Schneider and Teitelbaum \cite{schneiderteitelvrai}.
 Berger and Colmez have shown that Sen theory could be completely generalized to any arbitrary infinitely ramified $p$-adic Lie extension by using locally analytic vectors.
 Computations from Berger \cite{Ber14MultiLa} showed that locally analytic vectors in the cyclotomic setting recovered the cyclotomic $(\phi,\Gamma)$-modules over the Robba ring, and suggested that the theory of locally analytic vectors should be able to define a theory of $(\phi,\Gamma)$-modules for any arbitrary infinitely ramified $p$-adic Lie extension.
 In \cite{kedlaya2013conj}, Kedlaya conjectured that indeed, locally analytic vectors should provide a nice $(\phi,\Gamma)$-module theory for any such $p$-adic Lie extension, and that the theory should even be defined at an integral level.

-Up until recently, locally analytic vectors were only defined in a setting in which $p$ is inverted, so it was difficult to use them in an integral setting (and even more in characteristic $p$).
-One could say that an element $x$ in a free $\Zp$-algebra was locally analytic if it became locally analytic after inverting $p$, which is what Kedlaya does in the statement of his conjecture, but this definition is not very practical and does not extend for characteristic $p$ algebras.
+Up until recently, locally analytic vectors were only defined in a setting in which $p$ is inverted, so it was difficult to use them in an integral setting or in characteristic $p$.
+One could say that an element $x$ in a free $\Zp$-algebra is locally analytic if it becomes locally analytic after inverting $p$, which is what Kedlaya does in the statement of his conjecture, but this definition is not very practical and does not extend for characteristic $p$ algebras.

-Recently, Berger-Rozensztajn \cite{BerRozdecompletion,berger2022super}, Gulotta \cite{gulotta2019equidimensional}, Johansson and Newton \cite{johansson2019extended} and Porat \cite{porat2024locally} have generalized the classical notion of locally analytic vectors (denoted by ``Super-Hölder vectors'' in the works of Berger and Rozensztajn) to a characteristic $p$ and integral setting, by using classical tools of $p$-adic analysis like Mahler expansions.
+Recently, Berger-Rozensztajn \cite{BerRozdecompletion,berger2022super}, Gulotta \cite{gulotta2019equidimensional}, Johansson and Newton \cite{johansson2019extended} and Porat \cite{porat2024locally} have generalized the classical notion of locally analytic vectors (denoted by ``Super-Hölder vectors'' in the papers of Berger and Rozensztajn) to a characteristic $p$ and integral setting, by translating the property of being locally analytic in terms of Mahler expansions.
 In \cite{porat2024locally}, Porat has proven that these new integral locally analytic vectors can be used to recover cyclotomic $(\phi,\Gamma)$-modules, thus generalizing the computations of Berger \cite{Ber14MultiLa} to an integral setting.
 This makes it possible to reinterpret Kedlaya's conjecture in terms of those new integral locally analytic vectors.

-In this paper, we focus on the particular case of $\Zp$-extensions, of which both the cyclotomic and the anticyclotomic extensions are a particular case, and try to give a description on what the locally analytic vectors in the rings used to define $(\phi,\Gamma)$-modules are.
-We thus let $K_\infty/K$ be a totally ramified $\Zp$-extension, and we look at the structure of the ring $(\At^\dagger)^{\Gal(\Qpbar/K_\infty), \Gal(K_\infty/K)-\la}$, which we write $(\At_K^\dagger)^\la$ in what follows.
+In this paper, we focus on the particular case of $\Zp$-extensions, and try to give a description on what the locally analytic vectors in the rings used to define $(\phi,\Gamma)$-modules are.
+For technical reasons, we have to assume that $p \neq 2$ and we do so from that point on (though we expect all our results to also hold when $p=2$).
+Let $K_\infty/K$ be a totally ramified $\Zp$-extension, and we look at the structure of the ring $(\At^\dagger)^{\Gal(\Qpbar/K_\infty), \Gal(K_\infty/K)-\la}$, which we write $(\At_K^\dagger)^\la$ for the rest of the introduction.

 Our first result is that only two very different situations may occur:

 \begin{theo} \begin{enumerate} \item Either there is no nontrivial locally analytic vectors in $\At_K^{\dagger}$, that is $(\At_K^\dagger)^\la = \O_K$; \item or $(\At_K^\dagger)^\la = \phi^{-\infty}(\A_K^\dagger)$, where $\A_K^\dagger$ is a ring of overconvergent functions in one variable. \end{enumerate} \end{theo}